titu1994/Neural-Style-Transfer/Guide.md

 - Improvement 3.3 in paper : Activation Shift of gram matrix
 - Improvement 3.5 in paper : Correlation Chain

-## Windows Helper Program
+## Script Helper Program

-Bundled together with the script is the windows_helper directory, which contains a Windows Forms application in C# that allows for rapid testing of the script.
+Bundled together with the script is the script_helper directory, which contains a C# Forms application that allows for rapid testing of the script.
 It provides a quick way to launch the script or copy the arguments to the clipboard for use in the command line.

 Benefits